singerep/censaurus/docs/source/tutorial.rst

 Looking good!
 We got the data we wanted for all Census tracts in the Northeast region of the United States.

 .. note::
    You may have noticed that tracts within regions is *not* a supported geographic hierarchy for this dataset — as far as I'm aware, it's not a supported hierarchy for *any* Census dataset.
 But thanks to ``censaurus``, that's totally okay.
 Using the ``within`` parameter, you can get *any* geographic level within *any other* geographic level.
 Counties within a state?
 Sure, that's easy (and already supported by the Census).
-But metropolitan statistical areas within a Congressional Districts?
+But metropolitan statistical areas within Congressional Districts?
 That's just as easy, even though it's *not* supported by the Census!
 Thanks to how ``censaurus`` internally handles geometry, you can even request block-level data for the *entire United States* (it just might take a few minutes) without any extra work!
 Go wild!

    To read more about how this works, check out.